 Rupert Macnee Productions

-Rupert Macnee Productions, owned and run by Rupert Macnee, provides research, marketing and media consulting services to a number of clients including: the US Geological Survey; the California Department of Health Services (Distance Learning Health Network); and the Kawasaki Disease Foundation.
+Rupert Macnee Productions, provides research, marketing and media consulting services to a number of clients including: the US Geological Survey; the California Department of Health Services (Distance Learning Health Network); and the Kawasaki Disease Foundation.
 The company is now developing entertainment and informational programming for broadcast and Internet distribution.

-Macnee recently co-authored "Kawasaki Syndrome in India: Old Disease, New Disease?" for publication in Perspectives in Biology and Medicine, and produced an accompanying video, shot in India, with a grant from the U.S. National Library of Medicine.
-Now in pre-production is "Ramping Up" - a documentary about access to higher education for those with physical disabilities - for the PBS affiliate, WILL-TV in Urbana-Champaign, Illinois.
+Macnee co-authored "Kawasaki Syndrome in India: Old Disease, New Disease?" for publication in Perspectives in Biology and Medicine, and produced an accompanying video, shot in India, with a grant from the U.S. National Library of Medicine.

-Rupert's previous production credits in Los Angeles and Toronto include: The Untamed World, An Evening at the Improv, Behind the Scene with Jonathan Winters, and the Cable-ACE winning Showtime series Full Frontal Comedy.
-He has produced awards shows and specials.
+Rupert Macnee has produced award shows and specials for television.
 In addition, he has produced, written, edited and directed for such reality/entertainment programs as A&E's Ancient Mysteries, Discovery Channel's Movie Magic and World of Wonder and the Canadian syndicated series Reel TV.
 He has also produced video/web educational distance-learning courses for PBS' Adult Learning Service, as well as numerous health-information, training, promotional and marketing projects for the broadcast, corporate, educational and home video markets.
-Periodically, he teaches communication and media production to public health students at San Diego State University.